Do you have an issue with foreclosure? Or do you need help avoiding it? What are your options?

 Contact Oregon Housing and Community Services

-Oregon Housing and Community Services operates in Oregon and has various programs whose goal is to offer affordable housing for all people who live in Oregon, even those with lower and moderate incomes.
+Oregon Housing and Community Services operates in Oregon and has various programs that aim to offer affordable housing for all people living there, even those with lower and moderate incomes.

-If you’re searching for a resolution to your situation and you require foreclosure help Portland, call them.
+Call them if you’re searching for a resolution to your situation and require foreclosure help in Portland.
 They offer various services and assistance for everyone, no matter their status or income.
-They also have a special program dedicated to people affected by COVID 19.
+They also have a special program dedicated to people affected by COVID-19.

 For some homeowners, the mentioned programs might not be suitable.
 In the situation they face, they might want to give up their house and move on.
-If you decide on this solution, be sure to search for the company’s assistance that offers this type of service in Oregon.
+If you decide on this solution, be sure to search for company assistance that offers this type of service in Oregon.

-A “loan modification” is a form of agreement that the borrower and lender do to adjust the terms of a mortgage program.
-Usually, the consumer wants to have lower payment installments that would be suitable to their current income.
+A “loan modification” is a form of agreement that the borrower and mortgage lender do to adjust the terms of a mortgage loan program.
+Usually, the consumer wants to have lower monthly mortgage payments suitable for their current income.

-If you manage to create a good agreement program, your lender can set aside part of the debt and not accrue interest for this amount.
+If you create a good agreement program, your OR lender can set aside part of the debt and not accrue interest for this amount.

 Foreclosure prevention is possible, but you have to act fast.

-We know that COVID 19 has put many homeowners in a challenging situation.
-We can give you resolution counseling, legal advice and work out the program to help you deal with this difficult situation.
-No matter what your income is, our experienced counselors will help you get out of this situation.
+We know that COVID-19 has put many homeowners in a challenging situation.
+We can give you resolution counseling and legal advice and work out the program to help you deal with this difficult situation.

-You can also reach out through our website – Contact US.
+A – Reach out through our website – Contact Us.